joeldmott/Instacart_Project/README.md

 ![Amount_of_Products_Sold_by_Department](https://github.com/joeldmott/Instacart_Project/assets/51928528/ac10607f-ac43-4883-a268-3039bef46cf0)
 ![Variety_of_Products_by_Department](https://github.com/joeldmott/Instacart_Project/assets/51928528/1de50743-bf54-47b4-981d-5e6811afcc7f)

-These two departments sell oft-used products with relatively shorter shelf lives.
-Scrutinizing the variety of stock for these popular, fresher, short-lived products seems especially vital.
+Produce & dairy sell oft-used products with relatively shorter shelf lives.
+Scrutinizing the variety of stock for these popular, fresher, short-lived products seems especially vital when it comes to frequent reordering.

 #### reordered items are usually added to the cart first
-This graph just shows the top 100 products.
-Including all 35,449 unique products makes these patterns hard to see.
+This graph below shows just the top 100 products since including all 35,449 unique products makes these patterns hard to see.
 Later, regression analysis will help us specify the exact correlation with more (but not all) products.
+However, we can already seee that as the customer continues to add items to their virtual cart, they're less likely to be reordering that item.

 ![Added-to-Cart-Order   Product-Reorder-Percentage](https://github.com/joeldmott/Instacart_Project/assets/51928528/811746e7-a43e-4645-9a7a-a0bbfeff4d65)